 In many ways, the lesson of the film is an eloquent defense for the art of silent film itself.
 The lack of his princess drives Tatsu to be far more creative than he could ever be otherwise.
 The lack of voices also forced silent film creators to come up with more innovative ways of telling their stories in a purely visual format.
-(Of course, not all innovations were necessarily good ideas but that is a different story.)

 On the narrative side of things, the story is lean, not an ounce of fat.
 It runs just under an hour in length but still manages to tell its story.
 Frankly, it’s quite refreshing for someone living in a time when even the thinnest plot is deemed worthy of a three hour+ film.
 Bring back the 55-minute feature!
 Or at least the 80-minute feature.

 The Dragon Painter opens another question about Sessue Hayakawa’s Hollywood career.
 Do juicy roles like Tatsu justify accepting stereotypical Asian villain parts?